Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

-and the relative sign of $H$~and \bhf~is due to the electron moment being opposite to the electron spin.
-Equations \ref{eq:frequencyab}-\ref{eq:Deltanu} predict $2I =3$, 5, and 9 lines for Cr, Mn and Nb, respectively and the field dependence is close to the exact one, but best fits of the data are refined by numerical diagonalization of the full spin Hamiltonian \ref{eq:full-Hamiltonian}, beyond first-order approximation.
+Eqs. \ref{eq:frequencyab}-\ref{eq:Deltanu} predict $2I =3$, 5, and 9 lines for Cr, Mn and Nb, respectively and the field dependence is close to the exact one, but best fits of the data are refined by numerical diagonalization of the full spin Hamiltonian \ref{eq:full-Hamiltonian}, beyond first-order approximation.

-\subsection{\Cr~NMR in \CNS.}
+\subsection{\Cr~NMR in \CNS}

 Figure \ref{fig:Cr_NMR} (a) shows the expected triplet of NMR lines obtained in zero applied field (ZF) for the Cr single crystal, together with the shifted spectra measured with $\mathbf H\perp \hat c $ at 3.4 K. The ZF central frequency is around 61 MHz (i.e $|$\bhf$| = 25.34$ T).
-Triplet spectra are fitted to a minimal set of Gaussian components.
+Triplet spectra are fitted to a minimal set of narrow Gaussian components.
 The peak position for each of the three components is defined as its center of gravity (the first moment, see Eq.~\ref{eq:first-moment}).
-The rigid shift of these triplet peaks towards lower frequencies, shown in Fig.~\ref{fig:Cr_NMR} (b) for this crystal orientation, with slope equal to ${^{53}\gamma}$, indicates that the applied and internal field add collinearly according to Eq.~\ref{eq:frequencyab} in the forced ferromagnetic (FFM) phase expected for this easy plane chiral magnet. \cite{kishine2015}
+The rigid shift of these triplet peaks is towards lower frequencies, shown in Fig.~\ref{fig:Cr_NMR} (b) for this crystal orientation, with a slope equal to ${^{53}\gamma}$, indicating that the applied and internal field add collinearly according to Eq.~\ref{eq:frequencyab} in the forced ferromagnetic (FFM) phase expected for this easy plane chiral magnet. \cite{kishine2015}

+The origin of the small detected Gaussian broadening in the single crystal spectra is the very small degree of SOD, which produces different configurations of few distant Cr moments occupying the 2b and 2d defective Wyckoff sites.
+Similar, but broader spectra are detected in the polycrystalline sample \cite{SM}, witnessing its larger SOD.